Milad-Akarie/skeletonizer/README.md

 ## Basic usage

-Simply wrap your layout with `Skeletonizer` widget
+Simply wrap your layout with `Skeletonizer` widget or `SliverSkeletonizer` | `Skeletonizer.sliver` for sliver widgets.

 ```dart